How the Aging Brain Affects Thinking

 - Inflammation, which occurs when the body responds to an injury or disease, may increase.

 These changes in the brain can affect mental function, even in healthy older people.
 For example, some older adults may find that they don’t do as well as younger individuals on complex memory or learning tests.
 However, if given enough time to learn a new task, they usually perform just as well.
-Needing that extra time is normal as we age.
+Needing that extra time is normal as people age.
 There is growing evidence that the brain maintains the ability to change and adapt so that people can manage new challenges and tasks as they age.

 Sign up for e-alerts about healthy aging